-It is the student’s responsibility to initiate any action regarding a disability with the JBU Director of Disability Services (DDS).
-Students with documented disabilities should contact the DDS as soon as possible to begin the accommodations process.
-Students who experience specific difficulties but, for whatever reason, do not currently have a documented disability are encouraged to dialog with the DDS concerning their difficulties and their intentions and efforts to find causes and solutions.
+It is the student’s responsibility to initiate any action regarding a disability with the Office of Disability Services (DDS).
+Students with documented disabilities should contact this office as soon as possible to begin the accommodations process.
+Students who experience specific difficulties but, for whatever reason, do not currently have a documented disability are encouraged to dialog with the Office of Disability Services concerning their difficulties and their intentions and efforts to find causes and solutions.
 In such cases where students are actively seeking to determine the nature of their difficulty, the faculty of The Graduate School will provide accommodations upon the recommendation of the DDS.
-Contact information for the Director of Disability Services: Jackie Wright, Director, 2000 W. University St., Siloam Springs, AR 72761, phone (479) 524-7471, fax, (479) 238-8750, email firstname.lastname@example.org.
+Contact information for the Office of Disability Services, Mr. Kyle Ireland, Director, 2000 W. University St., Siloam Springs, AR 72761, phone (479) 524-7400, fax, (479) 238-8750, email firstname.lastname@example.org.

 - Located on the JBU campus in the Walker Student Center